|

 The grass always seems to be greener

-when on the other side of the horse.
+when on the other side

 An airport